-Rutgers Biomedical and Health Sciences treats patients in a variety of settings.
-These include care provided or managed by faculty members of New Jersey Medical School, Robert Wood Johnson Medical School, Rutgers School of Dental Medicine, the School of Nursing, and the School of Health Related Professions.
+Rutgers Biomedical and Health Sciences treats patients in a variety of settings through Rutgers Health.
+Care is provided or managed by faculty members of New Jersey Medical School, Robert Wood Johnson Medical School, Rutgers School of Dental Medicine, the School of Nursing, and the School of Health Professions.
 In addition, mental health professionals at University Behavioral Health Care provide care in various clinical programs and services throughout the state.

 Patients seeking cancer care should contact the Rutgers Cancer Institute of New Jersey, the state’s only National Cancer Institute-designated comprehensive cancer care center.